Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 Skin is a Maya deformer for fast, robust and easy-to-configure skin simulation for digital assets.
 Thanks to the combination of internal and external constraints, the deformer can produce dynamics that allow the skin mesh to realistically react to the deformations of the internal tissues (e.g. muscles, fascia) over time.

-The influence of these constraints have in the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md) or by uniformingly regulating their influence via multipliers in the attribute editor.
-Beyond these constraints, several paramenters to regulate the skin's dynamics are available to modify the deformer's behaviour.
+The influence these constraints have in the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md) or by uniformingly regulating their influence via multipliers in the attribute editor.
+Beyond these constraints, there are many paramenters to regulate the skin's dynamics are available to modify the deformer's behaviour.

 ## Requirements